emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 Spell\
 You blast your foes with divine power.
 Make a Basic Spell attack against the Dexterity Defense DC of each creature of your choice within 24m to deal 7d8 Radiant damage to it, or 9d8 if it is an undead of fiend.

+At 7th level and 15th level, the damage increases by 4d8, or 5d8 if it an undead or fiend.

 You can use this Flourish once per day.

 ### Divine Smite
 Radiant, Spell\
 1 action\
 You call down divine power into a weapon you are wielding.
 Make a Melee Strike.
 On a success, the target takes an additional 2d8 Radiant damage.

+At 7th level and 15th level, the additional damage increases by 1d8.

 You can use this Flourish once per day.
 When you have expended all uses, you can expend a use of another Flourish to gain the ability to use Divine Smite an additional time before the next the day.
 The chosen Flourish must be one that can be used once per day.